smartcontractkit/chainlink/docs/CONFIG.md

 ```toml
 TxExpirationRebroadcast = false # Default
 ```
 TxExpirationRebroadcast enables or disables transaction rebroadcast if expired.
-Expiration check is performed every `ConfirmPollPeriod`.
+Expiration check is performed every `ConfirmPollPeriod`
 A transaction is considered expired if the blockhash it was sent with is 150 blocks older than the latest blockhash.

 ### TxRetentionTimeout